rjohnsen/hhc-2025/content/act3/hack-a-gnome/_index.md

 find_digest(base_url, prefix, "", "bruce")
 ```

-From running this script we learn that the `p` we were looking for was actually `c`.
-Furhter we identified the following document fields:
+Running this script revealed that the document alias used in backend queries is `c`.

+The following document fields were identified:

 ```bash
 ID